sergiusens/snappy-docs/build-snaps/index.md

 A concise, step by step, snap example is the best way to get started!
 Heads on to [Your first snap](/docs/build-snaps/your-first-snap).

+### Automatically building from Git

+You can set up your repository to automatically produce and publish snaps using [these instructions](/docs/build-snaps/ci-integration).

 ### Building from Ubuntu 14.04

 If you're running the older Ubuntu 14.04 LTS, you can still build snaps.
 Just